 Please click here for the Daily Doo Wop YouTube channel, to which you can subscribe.
 Thank you for stopping by The Daily Doo Wop.
-Hope you enjoyed "There Goes My Baby" by The Drifters.
+Hope you enjoyed "So Fine" by The Fiestas.

-The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, which will be available through May 31:
+The Rec Room has a featured song on the record player, 150+ songs in the juke box, and there are several Classic TV selections, as follows: